amanlai/stack-overflow-answers/data-manipulation/pandas/pivot_table-vs-groupby/readme.md

 ## What is the difference between `groupby` and `pivot_table`

-<sup> This is a combination of my posts that were first written as answers to Stack Overflow questions that may be found [here](https://stackoverflow.com/a/72933069/19123103) and [here](https://stackoverflow.com/a/74048672/19123103). </sup>
+<sup> This is a combination of my posts that were first written as answers to Stack Overflow questions that may be found at [1](https://stackoverflow.com/a/72933069/19123103) and [2](https://stackoverflow.com/a/74048672/19123103). </sup>

 ### `pivot_table = groupby + unstack` and `groupby = pivot_table + stack` are True.